Stephen Gogolev: 2015–16 season

-2016–17 season
+2016–17 season: Junior international debut

 Competing at the junior level, Gogolev won every event in which he competed in Canada.
 He won the Central Ontario sectional, the 2017 Skate Canada Challenge, and the 2017 Canadian Championships junior titles.
 At Nationals, he came from behind to win the title over Conrad Orzel by a margin of four points.
 In February 2017, he won the advanced novice men title at the 2017 Bavarian Open.
 He attempted a quad Salchow for the first time in international competition at this event, having included it in his free skate this season.

-2017–18 season
+2017–18 season: Junior Grand Prix Final champion

 Gogolev competed exclusively at the senior level this season.
 He won the inaugural Skate Ontario senior men provincial title.
 At the 2018 Skate Canada Challenge, Gogolev ranked seventh in the short program and fourth in the free skate to finish fourth overall.
 He was eleventh in the short program and ninth in the free skate at the 2018 Canadian Championships, and ended up tenth overall.
 Gogolev competed with a quad Salchow in his short and free programs and landed a quad toe loop for the first time in competition.
 Orser confirmed that he was able to land all the quadruple jumps.
 He was a member of Skate Canada's NextGen Team this season.